 - 1.1 Ways To Improve Your Web Pages

 - 1.3 Improving Visitor Experience

 - 1.4 Like It?
 Share It:

 - 1.5 Related

-Now, more than ever, health and medical services providers must find smarter ways to remain competitive and generate new clientele.
-Not only do you have to become actively involved in the community your business serves, you must also maintain a strong web presence.
-This includes having a website and learning smarter ways to market your services online.
+Today, more than ever, businesses in the health and medical sector must work harder than ever to remain competitive.
+Not only do you have to be fully involved in the community you serve, you must also develop and maintain an active digital presence.
+This includes having an effective website and searching for better ways to promote your practice online.

-As well as spending money advertising offline, businesses in the medical or health industry are now also finding that they will need to allocate a bigger share of their marketing budget towards the development and maintenance of a website that brings in prospective clients, engages visitors, outranks the competition in search engines and creates wider marketing reach online.
+As well as spending money advertising offline on local newspapers, ads in industry publications and magazines, radio and tv, etc., businesses in the medical or health-related industry are now also finding that increasingly larger amounts of their marketing budget need to be allocated to develop and manage a website that drives leads, engages visitors, outranks the competition in search engines and social media, and helps them gain a wider reach online.

-This means that your site not only has to look professional, your web pages have to load fast, and your website has to be easy to navigate, but even more importantly, the needs of the website will change over time and some areas will need to be updated frequently.
-This requires implementing well-planned website and content management strategy.
+This means that your site not only has to look professional, your web pages have to be fast-loading, and your site has to be easy to navigate, but it’s also important to keep in mind that the needs of the website will change in time and some aspects may need to be updated frequently.
+This requires having a well-developed website and content management strategy.

-Another problem that health-related businesses face with their websites (as most other businesses do for that matter), is that you have an average of 30 seconds or less to provide visitors with what they are looking for or they will go away.
+Another problem that medical-related businesses face with their websites (and all other businesses for that matter), is that your site has only about thirty seconds or less to provide visitors what they need or they will find what they are looking for elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”